spatie/laravel-site-search/docs/introduction.md

 weight: 1
 ---

-**THIS PACKAGE IS STILL IN DEVELOPMENT, DO NOT USE IN PRODUCTION (YET)**

-This package can crawl and index your entire site.
+This package can crawl and index one or more sites.
 You can think of it as a private Google search.
 What gets crawled and indexed can be highly customized.
 Under the hood, Meilisearch is used to provide blazing fast search speeds.
+You can add any [custom property](/docs/laravel-site-search/v1/advanced-usage/indexing-extra-properties) that you want, and even [add synonyms](https://spatie.be/docs/laravel-site-search/v1/advanced-usage/customizing-meilisearch-settings#modifying-index-settings).

 When crawling your site, multiple concurrent connections are used to speed up the crawling process.